Petit Bateau: Production and quality

 The company has been accused by the UFC-Que Choisir of deceiving the consumer.
 According to Fabienne Maleysson, the company is a "past master" in the art of making customers believe that their products are made in France, more particularly in Troyes.
 She estimates in her article that only 20% of the production is made in France and 80% in North Africa.
 This publication is criticized by Jean-Pierre Lambour, secretary of the works council; the union delegate stresses the fact that the company still employs 1,100 people in the Aube and 2,000 in France while the majority of companies in the hosiery sector have closed.

-On the occasion of its 120th anniversary, Petit Bateau produced an urban photographic journey directed by Stéphane Remael, consisting of 42 images paying tribute to the workers of the company who, according to Patrick Pergament, CEO of the company, "perpetuate French know-how".

 45% of the knitting and dyeing is done in the Petit Bateau St Joseph factory in Troyes, the remaining 55% being done in the Petit Bateau factory in Morocco created in 1989.

 As for the manufacture, 85% of the clothes (underpants, pyjamas, panties or T-shirts) are made in the Petit Bateau factory in Marrakech and in the partner production plants in Morocco and Tunisia.
 As underlined by François Hollande after a visit to the workshops of the historic site of the Troyes factory in April 2017, if they had not made the decision to move a portion of their production to North Africa, Petit Bateau would no longer exist in Troyes.
 Regarding the remaining 15%, Petit Bateau collaborates with manufacturers with expertise complementary to that of the brand.
 Thus, products such as raincoats or trousers are produced by about thirty external suppliers, installed in particular in Eastern Europe and Asia.

 The sustainable approach of the house also has an influence on the sales packaging, from which plastic has been banned.
 Petit Bateau is committed to a sustainable approach in 2017, by developing recycling between individuals based on the circular economy.
 Called “Faites passer les Petit Bateau”(Pass on the “Petit Bateau”) the webspace of this Petit Bateau application puts sellers and buyers of the brand's used clothing – which is deemed almost indestructible - in contact free of charge.